James M. Shuart Stadium: Lacrosse

 In 1971, the stadium hosted the inaugural NCAA Division I Men's lacrosse championship game.
 It has also served as the site for two quarterfinal games of the 2009, 2014, 2017, 2018, 2019, 2021 and 2024 tournaments as well as numerous conference championship contests for Women's Lacrosse.

 The New York Lizards used the facility as their home field for part of the 2001 season and the full 2002 season.
 During their first year, they became the inaugural Major League Lacrosse champions.
 The team returned in 2009 and called the stadium their official home until 2020.
 After the 2020 season the MLL merged with the Premier Lacrosse League bringing an end to the New York Lizards franchise.

 In 2021 the stadium hosted 5 Premier Lacrosse League games over 4 July weekend.
 Making the stadium a tour site for future PLL events.
 PLL hosted a weekend of games in 2022 and is the 2023 Semifinals site on September 10.

 Soccer

 The original New York Cosmos played at the stadium between 1972 and 1973.
 They won their first NASL Championship at the stadium in 1972.
-The new Cosmos began playing there in 2013.
+The second-edition Cosmos began playing there in 2013 until 2016, not including the 2016 final, which was instead held at St. John's University's Belmont Stadium.
 Shuart Stadium also played host to the most recent United States men's match in New York state, when the U.S. hosted Ecuador in a friendly match on November 30, 1984.

-Shuart Stadium was also the venue for the Long Island Rough Riders of professional soccer's A-League.
+Shuart Stadium was also the venue for USL League Two's Long Island Rough Riders, then of professional soccer's A-League.